vatpac-technology/sops/docs/terminal/sydney.md

 	![07 TCU Structure](img/sy07.png){ width="700" }
 	  <figcaption>07 TCU Structure</figcaption>
 	</figure>

+	!! important
+		Separation between aircraft on the TESAT-FISHA-T066 track is a **joint responsibility** of SDN and SDS.
+Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.

 === "16 PROPS"
 	<figure markdown>
 	![16 PROPS TCU Structure](img/sy16PROPS.png){ width="700" }
 	  <figcaption>16 PROPS TCU Structure</figcaption>
 	</figure>

+	!! important
+		Separation between aircraft tracking via the KEVIN SID to KEVIN is a **joint responsibility** of SDN and SDS.
+Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.

 === "25AD"
 	<figure markdown>